Criminal Justice & Criminology

 Access a bibliographic rogues’ gallery of criminal exploits from history and the not-so-distant past, as well as publications on specific crimes not covered under their own dedicated topic.

-Explore how attitudes and trends in criminology have changed.
+Explore how attitudes and trends across the discipline of criminology have changed over the years.

 Read congressional hearings and analyses on specific laws proposed to fight crime in the United States.

-These titles focus on specific law enforcement agencies and policing policies; the subject also includes some real-life detective stories.
+Locate titles which focus on specific law enforcement agencies and policing policies, police brutality and police reform, as well as those which tell some real-life detective stories.

-Sit down with Scotland Yard detectives, criminals, police court reporters, and lawyers as they recount their personal experiences with the criminal justice system.
+Sit down with Scotland Yard detectives, criminals, police court reporters, and lawyers as they recount their personal experiences in the justice system.